-FWC Wildlife Conservation Guide -
+Wildlife Conservation Guidelines -

-Issue: Biologists within FWC's Habitat Conservation Sciences Services (HCSS) section developed the Florida Wildlife Conservation Guide to provide assistance for planning purposes.
-It can be a useful tool to use while evaluating environmental resources permit applications.
-FWC staff will explain what information the Guide provides and how it should be used by agency permitting staff.
-The Guide can be accessed via http://myfwc.com/conservation/fwcg.htm
+Issues, Policies, and Position Statements: Biologists within FWC's Habitat Conservation Sciences Services (HCSS) section developed the Florida Wildlife Conservation Guidelines to provide assistance for planning purposes.
+It can be a useful tool to use while evaluating environmental issues, policies and position statements.
+What do these mean and how are they used to implement conservation strategies??
+The Guide can be accessed via http://myfwc.com/conservation/issues-and-policies